briansuhh/100-Days-of-Python/Day 1/README.md

+# Coding Exercises
 ## Exercise 1 - Printing
 - Instructions:<br>
-Write a program in main.py that prints the same notes from the previous lesson
+Write a program that prints out the notes below.<br>

-- Output:<br>
 Day 1 - Python Print Function<br>
 The function is declared like this:<br>
 print('what to print')